The American Israelite: New name and continued influence

 The Israelite was renamed The American Israelite beginning with the issue of July 3, 1874.
 The goal was to make the name more in consonance with the ideas it represented.
 Despite the change, the paper continued to cover and advocate for not only American Jews but also Jews around the world.
 By 1879, a typical issue had eight pages 28 by 42 in in size, and a subscription cost $4, or $5 if the Die Deborah four-page supplement was included.

 Rabbi Wise's son Leo Wise, who had become business manager for the paper in 1875, took over as its publisher from 1883 to 1884, and then he did so again, permanently, in 1888 (due apparently to some kind of rupture between Leo Wise and Bloch).
 A sister publication, The Chicago Israelite, was started in 1885.
 The papers stressed their reputation in trade publications, stating "None but clean advertisements of reputable houses accepted."

 Leo Wise gradually took over the principle editorial functions from his father, but Rabbi Wise remained active on the paper until his death on March 26, 1900, writing an editorial for it just a few days before.
 Ownership then passed to Leo Wise.

 By 1900, The American Israelite, in combination with The Chicago Israelite, claimed a circulation of other 35,000, about 12,000 in Ohio and Illinois and the balance spread across almost every other state as well as Canada and Mexico.
-The publication Printer's Ink said they had the largest guaranteed circulation of any Jewish newspaper in the U.S., and it continued to be especially strong in the West and the South.
+The publication Printers' Ink said they had the largest guaranteed circulation of any Jewish newspaper in the U.S., and it continued to be especially strong in the West and the South.
 One 1902 book characterized The American Israelite as "the leading Jewish newspaper in the United States and the National Journal of the Jews."